• Kracker Archive

 Those who perished were initially buried in Boesingen Cemetery except for Sgt Webber who was buried Nagold Cemetery and were moved to Durnbach after war end.

 Sgt.
 Denis Booth.
-Durnbach War Cemetery.
-Coll.
+Durnbach War Cemetery, Coll.
 Grave 8.D.26-29.
-Son of Fredrick William and Evelyn Booth, husband of Olwen Mavis Booth, of Barry Dock, Glamorgan, Wales.
+Son of Fredrick William and Evelyn Booth.
+Husband of Olwen Mavis (née James) Booth of Barry Dock, Glamorgan, Wales.

 Sgt.
 Maurice James Webber.
-Durnbach War Cemetery.
-Grave 8.A.26.
-Son of Frederick and Elizabeth Ann Webber, of Eastville, Bristol, England.
-Grave inscription reads: "Memory's Tribute To Our Dear Son.
-Mum, Dad And His Devoted Brothers".
+Durnbach War Cemetery, Grave 8.A.26.
+Grave inscription: "MEMORY'S TRIBUTE TO OUR DEAR SON.
+MUM, DAD AND HIS DEVOTED BROTHERS".
+Son of Frederick and Elizabeth Ann Webber of Eastville, Bristol, England.

 Sgt.
 George Douglas Lees.
-Durnbach War Cemetery.
-Coll.
+Durnbach War Cemetery, Coll.
 Grave 8.D.26-29.
-16th October 1919, Blind River, Algoma, Ontario.
+Born on the 16th October 1919 at Blind River, Algoma, Ontario.
 Son of Arthur Boyter and Eva Marion (née Pickens) Lees of Blind River, (later of Walford, Sudbury, Canada) Ontario, Canada.
 Husband to Margaret Elaine (née Germain) Lees.

 Researched with Annette Lees, relative of Sgt.
-George Lees - March 2015.
-With thanks to Glenys Elaine for pilot photograph.
-Thanks to John Jones for the No.2 MREU report.
+George Lees.
+With thanks to Glenys Elaine for pilot photograph (Mar 2015).
+Map added (Sep 2019).
+Thanks to John Jones for the No.2 MREU report (Jun 2020).
+Reviewed and updated with new information and images with thanks to Paul McCarthy for the photograph of his mother’s first wedding (Jun 2026).

 KTY 13.09.2018 Map added